Lawblo/obsOdin/jsFunctions.md

 -   A parameter is the variable listed inside the parentheses in the function declaration (it’s a declaration time term)
 -   An argument is the value that is passed to the function when it is called (it’s a call time term).

+#### Unknown amount of arguments provided

+If you want a function to receive an undetermined amount of arguments then you can call on the arguments using the `arguments` object.
+The first argument is referred to by `arguments[0]` etc.

 ##### Default values
 If a function is called, but an argument is not provided, then the corresponding value becomes `undefined`.